 Terracina and San Felice Circeo From the Temple of Jupiter Anxur

 Many people hike or drive to the Temple of Jupiter Anxur for the beautiful views of the Gulf of Gaeta and San Felice Circeo.
-Looking straight down from the Temple, you will see the city of Terracina, its harbor and its main square.
-To the north, you will see the promontory at San Felice Circeo (the promontory in the center of this photograph), supposedly the place where the legendary Greek hero Odysseus met Circe, the enchantress who had turned his ship's crew into pigs.
-According to Homer, the god Hermes told Odysseus how to prevent Circe's spells from affecting him; the crafty adventurer was able to rescue his men by following Hermes' advice.
+Looking straight down from the Temple, you will see Terracina's harbor and main square.
+To the north, you will see the promontory at San Felice Circeo (the distant point in the center of this photograph), supposedly the place where the legendary Greek hero Odysseus met Circe the enchantress, who had turned his ship's crew into pigs.

-You can walk up to the temple from Terracina, although you will be walking up a very steep road.
+You can walk up to the temple from Terracina, although the road is very steep.
 Simply follow the signs to Tempio di Giove Anxur and head uphill.

 You can also get to the temple complex by car by following the same signs.
-From the Piazza del Municipio, exit onto Via Santissima Annunziata, take the left fork onto Via...
-San Francesco Vecchio, make a sharp left onto Via San Francesco Nuovo (watch for oncoming cars!), bear right on Via Anxur, merge onto Strada Panoramica and keep right at the fork, staying on Strada Panoramica until you reach the temple.
-Parking is available at the top of the hill, just outside the entrance to the temple complex.
+From the Piazza del Municipio, exit onto Via Santissima Annunziata, take the left fork onto Via San Francesco Vecchio, make a sharp left onto Via San Francesco Nuovo (watch for oncoming cars!), bear right on Via Anxur, merge onto Strada Panoramica and keep right at the fork, staying on Strada Panoramica until you reach the temple.
+Parking is available at the top of the hill near the entrance to the temple complex.

 If you park in the temple complex parking lot, take the same precautions you would anywhere else in Italy.
 Lock valuables in your trunk or carry them with you.
-Keep the interior of your car completely clean; do not leave any items in view, not even a pencil, and remember to lock your car.Continue to 3 of 4 below.
+Keep the interior of your car completely clean; do not leave any items in view, not even a pencil.
+Lock your car.Continue to 3 of 4 below.

 03 of 04